A trip to Antarctica is a once in a lifetime opportunity and we want to make sure you pick the right itinerary of the 3 that we propose:

 Perfect for: Those who are keen to tick off a bucket list experience and spend more time on Antarctica while seeing some of the more remote, unexplored and rarely visited parts of the peninsula and don’t mind a ship that is less fancy.

-The Antarctica and Crossing The Circle expedition is on World Diamond ship, a classic vessel that has been refurbished recently and is quite spacious.
-An expedition later in the season means that wildlife will already have chicks and that whales are easier to find.
+The Antarctica and Crossing The Circle expedition is later in the season by default because the passages are only available once the icecap has melted and the ships can pass.
+That means wildlife will already have chicks and whales are easier to find.

-The itinerary heads further south, to remote and untouched parts of Antarctica and, for this reason, you will have the chance to see larger icebergs and more virgin sea ice, in addition to the bucket list experience of crossing the Antarctic Circle.
+The itinerary heads further south, to remote and untouched parts of Antarctica and you will have the chance to see larger icebergs and more virgin sea ice, in addition to the bucket list experience of crossing the Antarctic Circle.

-The dates for this trip means the weather will be warmer than on our other two departures, and that the expedition happens during the days of Midnight sun where the sun shines all day long.
-Oh, and we will be celebrating Valentine’s Day in Ushuaia, the end of the world!
+The dates for this trip means the weather will be warmer and that the expedition happens during the days of Midnight sun where the sun shines all day long.

 Antarctica and South Georgia